How can I best enjoy my visit to the exhibition?

 How does the museum care for these live insects?

-The butterflies are cared for by the museum's animal-care team, who are licensed to raise, handle, feed and care for them.
+The butterflies are cared for by the museum's animal-care team members, who are licensed to raise, handle, feed and care for them.

 The museum's solarium and animal-care zone are licensed areas that have import permits from the Canadian Food Inspection Agency.